harrys522/opensea-streamer/README.md

 		for {
 			select {
 			case msg := <-msgChannel:
-				// TODO: Add optional callback to re-encode the data for better size efficiency here.

-				fmt.Println(msg)
+				// Print the messages from the channel. fmt.Println(msg)
 				break
 			case <-ctx.Done():